skg17/logistic_map/README.md

 # logistic_map

-This program will plot a logistic map for a given growth rate range.
+This program plots a logistic map for a given growth rate range.